traffic_ctl¶

 Note

-traffic_ctl now uses a JSONRPC endpoint instead of traffic_manager
+traffic_ctl now uses a JSONRPC endpoint instead of traffic_manager. traffic_manager is not

 Description¶